26-99/CODSOFT-TASK-1/README.md

 # CODSOFT-TASK-1
-I have created a landing page using the basic knowledge of HTML and CSS.
-A landing page is an ideal web development project for beginners.
+I have created a landing page of Netflix home page using the basic knowledge of HTML and CSS.